ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 2. [Update the {{site.data.keyword.blockchainfull_notm}} console](#install-fixpack-console)
 3. [Update your blockchain nodes](#install-fixpack-nodes)

+You can use these steps if you deployed the platform on the OpenShift Container Platform, {{site.data.keyword.cloud_notm}} Private, or open source Kubernetes.
 You will need to apply the Fix Pack for each v2.1.3 network that runs on a separate namespace.
 If you experience any problems, see the instructions for [rolling back the Fix Pack installation](#install-fixpack-rollback).
 You can install the Fix Pack without disrupting a running network.
 However, you cannot use the console to deploy new nodes, install or instantiate smart contracts, or create new channels during the process.

 ## Before you begin